 The College participates actively in Foodquad, a food and beverage procurement scheme set up by a consortium of Oxford colleges.
 This enables us to pursue a target of 100% reusable or recyclable packaging by 2023 and 70% fresh meat, dairy and vegetables from regenerative agriculture sources by 2030.
 Furthermore Foodquad has committed to reaching Climate Net Zero greenhouse gas emissions by 2030.

-Dining Right was a programme of meals and discussions featuring innovative guest chefs that formed part of a wider College initiative to explore the College’s food systems.
+Dining Right was a programme of meals and discussions held in 2021-22 featuring innovative guest chefs that formed part of a wider College initiative to explore the College’s food systems.
 This initiative, Sustainable Food at Queen’s, is considering four separate recommendations from the College’s Governing Body.
 The first recommendation is that the College investigate ways in which it can purchase and prepare food which consists of increasing consumption of plant-based foods and substantially reducing consumption of animal source foods.

 The second recommendation is that the College seek to purchase a diverse range of nutritious foods from biodiversity-enhancing food production systems.
 The third recommendation is that the College consider purchasing sustainably produced and harvested food and the fourth recommendation is that the College aim to cut its food waste as much as possible.